EtchedPixels/pcc-tms9995/doc/NOTES.md

 ### SCONV

 Shape conversions.
-These move things between different types and classes.
+These move things between different types and class.
+When an object is moved between classes the rule must include an NxREG, RESC1 pair or the compiler will get its types in a knot and confused.

 ### CALL/UCALL